-General rules of Behaviour
+General Rules of Behaviour

-Staff/volunteers of the organization must not:
+Staff/volunteers of the SPDSA must not:

-- Engage in any sort of physical contact with a child that may make the child or a reasonable observer feel uncomfortable, or that may be seen by a reasonable observer to be violating reasonable boundaries. - Engage in any communication with a child within or outside of duties with the child, that may make the child uncomfortable or that may be seen by a reasonable observer to be violating reasonable boundaries. - Must adhere to the policies set out by SYSI in their Rule of Two, Abuse and Safety policy, and SYSI Guide to Interacting with Children and Adolescents, including travelling with children. - Engage in any behaviour that goes against (or appears to go against) the organization's mandate, policies, or Code of Conduct to Protect Children, regardless of whether or not they are serving the organization at that moment - Conduct their own investigation into allegations or suspicions of potentially illegal or inappropriate behaviour it is a staff/ volunteer's duty to report the matter to the designated person, Child Welfare Agency, or law enforcement, not to investigate.
+- Engage in any sort of physical contact with a child that may make the child, or a reasonable observer feel uncomfortable, or that may be seen by a reasonable observer to be violating reasonable boundaries. - Engage in any communication with a child within or outside of duties with the child, that may make the child uncomfortable or that may be seen by a reasonable observer to be violating reasonable boundaries. - Engage in any behaviour that goes against (or appears to go against) the organization's mandate, policies, or Code of Conduct to Protect Children, regardless of whether they are serving the organization at that moment - Conduct their own investigation into allegations or suspicions of potentially illegal or inappropriate behaviour it is a staff/volunteer's duty to report the matter to the designated person, Child Welfare Agency, or law enforcement, not to investigate.